-Figures ES-8 through ES-10 on the following page summarize the current and projected water demands in the Broad River basin.
-Total current water use in the basin is approximately 809 million gallons per day (MGD).
+Figures ES-8 through ES-10 on the following page summarize the current and projected water demands in the South Carolina portion of the Broad River basin.
+Total current water withdrawals are approximately 809 million gallons per day (MGD).
 Only about 0.8 MGD is withdrawn from groundwater, with the rest coming from surface water.
+Approximately 179 MGD (22 percent) of the water is consumptively used and 630 MGD (78 percent) is returned to the streams and rivers after use.